 After qualitative interviews and desktop research, we made product adjective cards to understand how users react to current product, and then disassembled current interface and asked the active users to “design for themselves” (re-assemble the components).
 As they were doing assmbling, we observed their actions and asked why they put in such order.
 Beside, I printed out a design revison based on the last interview and research findings, so the users could compare both the old and new version to speak how they felt.

 After several design discussions and user testing, we designed both light mode and dark mode to fit different working scenarios.
 The design process was challenging in order to meet users' needs and aesthetic standards.
-I felt frustrated that time so I didn’t keep the sketches :(
+I felt frustrated that time so I didn’t keep the sketches :( After many struggles, here is the final version of the key pages for this building control system.
+And we tested 15 users’ reactions with SUS evaluation and received positive feedback.

 Both dark mode and light mode system have suitable color contrast.
 Compare to previous version it can lower visual fatigue while working long hours and create aesthetic pleasure.